EmcioN/Dino_Shop/README.md

 ### User Stories
   * As a user who plays Ark: Survival Evolved, I want to see detailed information about each dinosaur, including its level, attributes, and any special abilities it may have.
   * As a user, I want to create an account with my personal details, email, and password so that I can track my orders and have a personalized experience.
   * As a user and buyer, I want a straightforward and secure checkout process to make my purchases without any complications.
-  * As a user and customer, I want to receive email notifications confirming my orders and providing tracking information once my dinosaurs have been delivered.
   * As a user and gamer, I want the website to provide a responsive and user-friendly design that works well on both desktop and mobile devices.
   * As a user and shopper, I want to have access to customer support through email in case I have questions or encounter any issues while browsing or making a purchase.
 ### Site owner Goals